 7.2 To the extent necessary and/or possible in the relevant foreign legal system, the Purchaser shall register the retention of title.

-7.3 As long as title in the goods has not passed, Purchaser shall handle the products with due care, maintain suitable insurance for the goods and, to the extent necessary, service and maintain the goods.
+7.3 As long as title in the goods has not passed, Purchaser shall handle the products with due care and maintain suitable insurance for the goods against loss, damage and destruction at replacement value at their own expense.
 Furthermore the Purchaser shall bear the costs for any necessary investment, for example maintenance work and inspections.

 7.4 In the event the products supplied by the Seller are resold or transferred to a third party for any legal reason before payment has been effected in full, the Purchaser shall have been deemed to have assigned to the Seller all rights and claims, including all ancillary rights towards his customers, resulting from the sale of the products.
 In case of processing, combination or mixture of the goods as determined, the value of the assignment equals the amount of the invoice value of the goods of the Seller which have been used for this purpose.

-7.5 Insofar as the value of any products which are subject to a retention of title exceed the value of any claims which the Seller has against the Purchaser by more than 10%, Seller is obligated, upon the Purchaser’s request, to release such securities.
+7.5 Insofar as the value of any products which are subject to a retention of title exceed the value of any claims which the Seller has against the Purchaser by more than ten (10) percent, Seller is obligated, upon the Purchaser’s request, to release such securities.
 The Seller will decide at its discretion which securities to release.

 7.6 Upon request of the Seller the Purchaser in default shall notify its debtors of the assignment and shall furnish the Seller with all information required for collection of the claim, including all necessary documents.
 Unless, otherwise stipulated by the Seller, the Purchaser is obligated to collect the proceeds of the goods resold becoming ipso jure property of the Seller and is obligated to hold in custody for the Seller any proceeds collected separately from other proceeds or payments received by Purchaser.